-"Article 5a Promotion of Regional Cooperation
+Article 5b Promotion of Regional Cooperation

 Member States shall cooperate among themselves for the purpose of integrating their national markets at least at the regional level.
 In particular, Member States shall promote the cooperation of network operators at a regional level, and foster the consistency of their legal and regulatory framework.
-The geographical area covered by regional cooperations shall be in line with the definition of geographical areas by the Commission in accordance with Article 2h(3) of Regulation (EC) No 1228/2003 of the European Parliament and of the Council of 26 June 2003 on conditions for access to the network for cross-border exchanges in electricity."
+The geographical area covered by regional cooperations shall be in line with the definition of geographical areas by the Commission in accordance with Article 2h(3) of Regulation (EC) No1775/2005."

-(4) Article 8 is replaced as follows:
+(4) Article 7 is replaced as follows:

-"Article 8
+"Article 7

-Unbundling of transmission systems and transmission system operators
+Unbundling of transmission systems and transmission system operators or

-1. Member States shall ensure that as from [date of transposition plus one year]:

-(a) each undertaking which owns a transmission system acts as a transmission system operator;

-(b) the same person or the same persons are not entitled:
+- 1. Member States shall ensure that as from [date of transposition plus one year]: - (a) each undertaking which owns a transmission system acts as a transmission system operator; - (b) the same person or the same persons are not entitled:

-(i) to directly or indirectly exercise control over an undertaking performing any of the functions of generation or supply, and to directly or indirectly exercise control or hold any interest in or exercise any right over a transmission system operator or over a transmission system, or
+(i) to directly or indirectly exercise control over an undertaking performing any of the functions of production or supply, and to directly or indirectly exercise control or hold any interest in or exercise any right over a transmission system operator or over a transmission system,